A Guide To Curating The Perfect Wine + Cheeseboard

 What three words would you use to describe your approach to the real estate business?:

 What’s one aspect of your business that you are looking to improve on this year?
-In what ways/how would you like to see yourself improve?:
+In what ways/how would like to see yourself improve?:

 What’s the one piece of advice you always give your clients first?: